RAS598-2025-S-Team03/RAS598-2025-S-Team03.github.io/docs/index.md

 #### GUI Mockup for ROS-based Sensor Visualization

-Our ROS-based GUI can be enhanced to include real-time streaming of sensor topics, providing a comprehensive visualization tool for debugging and monitoring system performance.
-The interface should includes:
+The ROS-based GUI can be enhanced to include real-time streaming of sensor topics, providing a comprehensive visualization tool for debugging and monitoring system performance.
+The interface should include:

 - **Live Sensor Data Feeds**: Displaying IMU, barometer, and camera outputs.
 - **Real-Time 3D Mapping**: Visualization of detected obstacles and planned trajectories.